-Neck stiffness is a common problem in today's society, where sedentary work in front of the computer or long periods of time with smartphones are a contributing factor.
+Acute wry neck is a common problem in today's society, where sedentary work in front of the computer or long periods of time with smartphones are a contributing factor.
 Rapid movements, driving for long periods of time or an uncomfortable sleeping position can also trigger neck stiffness.
 The pain is caused by muscle spasms in the neck and leads to severe stiffness.

 Common causes & risk factors

-Neck stiffness is often triggered by one-sided strain, static work in front of a computer or mobile phone, uncomfortable sleeping positions or rapid movements.
+Acute wry neck is often triggered by one-sided strain, static work in front of a computer or mobile phone, uncomfortable sleeping positions or rapid movements.
 Stress and tense shoulders can also contribute, as the muscles in the neck end up in a prolonged state of tension.
 The risk of recurring problems increases if working posture and movement patterns are not improved.

 - Stiffness in the neck, often clearly on one side